yujuan-zhang/feature-representation-for-LLMs/README.md

 If you are interested in feature extraction and model interpretation for RNA-seq foundation models (like scFoundation and geneformer), you may find our new work helpful:

 scATD: [GitHub Repository](https://github.com/doriszmr/scATD)

+In addition, we have recently conducted a systematic [review](https://www.sciengine.com/SCIS/doi/10.1007/s11432-024-4466-3) discussing the applications of large-scale models for DNA, RNA, and proteins in the field of biology.